pinguo-zhanglu/imixs-workflow/README.md

 The volumes can be externalized on the docker host to provide more flexibility in runtime configuration.

+See the [Imixs-Microservice Project on GitHub](https://github.com/imixs/imixs-microservice) to learn more about how to use the microservice.

 ## How to Run